 - Fresh vegetables.

-Guide to: Entertaining children at home
+Guide to: Entertaining children at home during a lockdown.

 The one thing common has been closure of schools and educational institutions all throughout the globe and what that means is not only are humans stuck at home, some are stuck with children (read little humans) at home, and thus the are faced with problems of managing children for indefinite period of time at home away from schools sans the routine and structure which schools provide.
 If you are a parent and are stuck with children at home, it can be quite a task to keep them entertained, busy, and engaged.
 The lack of structure at home can send children into frenzy along with boredom and overuse of screen time.
 And guess what?
 Parents give in… they buckle into pressure from children for more screen time which then spirals out of control and you are left wondering how to successfully and fruitfully engage kids with something more meaningful.